Bee-Mar/mmpm/.github/ISSUE_TEMPLATE/mmpm-bug-report.md

 **MMPM Log Files**

-- Attach the file produced `Download MMPM log files` within the Control Center of the GUI or from the  `mmpm log --zip`
+- Attach the file produced `Download MMPM log files` within the Control Center of the GUI or from the  `mmpm logs --zip`

 **MagicMirror Config**